Mount Martha Two Storey New Build: Structural Foundation Stage

 Subfloor Construction: Supporting the Home Above

-For this project, we used a combination of timber and concrete stumps, selecting each material for its specific strengths:
+For this project, we used a combination of timber and concrete stumps, selecting each for its specific strengths:

-• Timber stumps are well suited to taller heights, offering flexibility and ease of adjustment while reducing overall weight on the slab.
+- Timber stumps are well suited to taller heights, offering flexibility and ease of adjustment while reducing overall weight on the slab

-• Concrete stumps provide strength and rigidity where loads are more concentrated and direct.
+- Concrete stumps provide strength and rigidity where loads are more concentrated and direct

 Integrating Termite Protection Early

-We also incorporated termite treatment during the subfloor stage, rather than leaving it until later in the build.
+Termite treatment was incorporated during the subfloor stage rather than deferred to later in the build.
+Addressing it early allows us to:

-• Provide continuous protection beneath the structure
+- Provide continuous protection beneath the structure

-• Safeguard timber elements that will later become concealed
+- Safeguard timber elements that will later become concealed

-• Minimise disruption and rework as the project progresses
+- Minimise disruption and rework as the project progresses

 In regions like the Mornington Peninsula, termite management is a long-term consideration.
 Integrating it early ensures the system remains effective for the life of the home.

-Structural Flooring & Wet Area Preparation
+Structural Flooring and Wet Area Preparation

-Structural Steel: Supporting Design Without Compromise
+Structural Steel: Supporting the Build Without Compromise

 A Strong Foundation for What's to Come

-As the project continues, these early structural decisions will support every design element that follows, ensuring the home not only looks refined, but stands the test of time.
-If you’re planning a new build on the Mornington Peninsula and value builders who think ahead at every stage, we’d be happy to talk.
+At TEMSEA, exceptional homes are defined as much by what sits beneath the surface as by what's on display.
+This stage of the Mount Martha build reflects our commitment to thoughtful planning, precise execution, and long-term performance.
+As the project continues, these early structural decisions will support every element that follows, ensuring the home not only looks refined but also stands the test of time.
+If you're planning a new build on the Mornington Peninsula and want builders who think ahead at every stage, we'd be happy to talk.

 Start your Project with Temsea